 Map of Curieuse Island

 Before delving into the details of this stunning destination, we want to ensure that you have all the necessary information at your fingertips.
 Our map features everything from the best beaches to the most popular attractions and tour operators, making it the perfect planning tool for your upcoming adventure.

 So, let’s dive into the wonders of Curieuse Island and start mapping out your dream vacation!

 Flora & Fauna

-Despite the fact that fire and erosion over many years have destroyed much of the vegetation on Curieuse, the island has rich endemic flora and fauna.
+Despite the fact that fire and erosion over many years have destroyed much of the vegetation on Curieuse, the island still boasts rich endemic flora and fauna.

 What to See on Curieuse

 As soon as you set foot on Curieuse, you will be greeted by a sight straight out of a fairy tale – Giant tortoises ambling about the Ranger’s Station at Laraie Bay.
 These gentle giants are the crown jewel of the island, boasting the second-largest population of their kind in the Seychelles archipelago, second only to the world-renowned Aldabra World Heritage Site.

 But they haven’t always thrived on this island.